Jochem Ritmeester van de Kamp: Career

-Born in Laren, North Holland, Ritmeester van de Kamp started playing football for local club Laren '99 before he was admitted to the Almere City youth academy in 2013.
+Ritmeester van de Kamp was born in Laren, North Holland.
+He began playing football at local club Laren '99 before joining the Almere City youth academy in 2013.
+In March 2022, he signed his first professional contract with the club, a three-year deal.
 He signed his first professional contract in March 2022; a three-year deal.

 Ritmeester van de Kamp made his professional debut on 11 March 2022 in an Eerste Divisie match against Helmond Sport.
 He started the game on the bench, but head coach Alex Pastoor gave him his debut in the 85th minute when he came on for Tim Receveur.
-His late substitute against Helmond remained his only appearance for the first team in the 2021–22 season, as Almere finished in a disappointing 14th place.
+That appearance proved to be his only in the 2021–22 season, which Almere finished in 14th place.